vickon16/vickon16/README.md

 - 👋 Hi, I’m @vickon16, Nkachukwu Victor Cyril
-- 👀 Front-End Developer with 4 years of proven
-leadership and meaningfully contributions to teams of varying size and scope.
-With my results-driven mentality, I collaborated with my team in seeking, learning, and teaching new, efficient technologies to make aggressive deadlines consistently achievable.
+- 👀 I am a Front-end React/Next.Js developer, With 6 years of experience, I am proficient with React.JS library, HTML, CSS, and JavaScript.
+Expertise in creating interactive user interfaces, developing complex single-page applications, and integrating web-based APIs.
+I am detail-oriented, constantly learning new technologies, and committed to producing high-quality web applications that meet client requirements.
 - 💞️ I am passionate about going the extra mile to ensure the customer is unquestionably satisfied with the product or service provided.
+-
 - 📫 How to reach me
 - Nkachukwuvictor2016@gmail.com
 - +2349136376386, +2349056505845